 Learn more at the California Tribal Courts Directory.

-The State Judicial Branch has a Court Extranet with resources for state court judges and tribal court judges.
-This Website contains information relevant to all levels of judicial branch personnel and includes resources designed to meet education, facilities, financial, human resources, legal, special court projects, technology, and other informational needs.
+The California Judicial Council’s Center for Judicial Education and Research (CJER) provides information relevant to all levels of state judicial branch personnel and includes resources designed to meet education, facilities, financial, human resources, legal, special court projects, technology, and other informational needs.
 It also offers both current news and archived resources.
-For more information, please contact Angelica Souza at 415-865-7417.
+To learn more and obtain access, please contact Carolynn Bernabe at email@example.com or 415-865-7556.

 1. Adapting Judicial Council Forms for Tribal Courts